 Peloton might have all the hype, but NordicTrack's iFit also has a neat "global" training feature that lets you follow instructors around the world and check out the scenery (while also getting a terrain-adjusted workout).
 You can even make your own scenic workout using iFit's "Map Based Workout" feature, which lets you draw a custom workout on Google Maps. iFit uses terrain mapping data drawn from the Google Maps API to emulate the inclines and declines of the map you've drawn, and it also pulls scenery from Google Street View so you can see where you're biking.
 Maybe you don't need to go outside during quarantine after all.

 Peloton vs. NordicTrack: Subscription costs

 Both Peloton and NordicTrack require you to have an active subscription to use the bikes' touchscreens and interactive content.
 NordicTrack's iFit subscription costs $33 - $39/month for a family plan with up to five profiles, while Peloton's subscription costs $39/month (unlimited profiles).
 If you don't need multiple profiles, NordicTrack also offers an individual plan that costs $15/month—the same as its mobile app subscription.
 Peloton only offers one plan for device subscribers.

 The companies also offer their content à la carte via mobile apps, which give you full access to all content but do not connect with your equipment (the mobile app subscription is included in your device subscription, though).
-The Peloton mobile app (iOS and Android) costs $13/month and the NordicTrack iFit mobile app (iOS and Android) costs $15/month.
+The Peloton mobile app (iOS (opens in new tab) and Android (opens in new tab)) costs $13/month and the NordicTrack iFit mobile app (iOS (opens in new tab) and Android (opens in new tab)) costs $15/month.

 Both apps offer a 30-day free trial so you can check them out before you make a commitment.